front-runner-sd/Frontend-Flow/README.md

 ## How to contribute to this project?

 View the [CONTRIBUTING.md](https://github.com/front-runner-sd/Frontend-Flow/blob/main/CONTRIBUTING.md) file to get step by step instruction.
+In order to make a hassle-free environment, I request all contributers to follow the [Code of Conduct](https://github.com/yashikabhargava/WebX/blob/main/CODE_OF_CONDUCT.md).
+🎇 Happy Contributing 🎇

 ## Getting started
 * star this repository (Click the star button in the top right of this page, beside the fork button)